New Jersey congresswoman tests positive for COVID-19 following Capitol lockdown

 I have tested positive.https://t.co/wivlbwrmV0

-Officials say Watson Coleman is isolating and awaiting the results of PCR testing.
+Officials say Watson Coleman, who is a cancer survivor, is isolating and awaiting the results of PCR testing.

 She previously received the first dose of the Pfizer/BioNTech COVID19 vaccine, which has been made available to members of Congress, the Supreme Court, and Executive Branch agencies for the purposes of continuity of government operations.